lucksus/HolochatOnChains/README.md

 # Holochat on Chains
-This is an example project showing how I would like to write Holochain apps. (see https://github.com/metacurrency/holochain)
+This is an example Holochain app project showing how I would like to write Holochain apps. (see https://github.com/metacurrency/holochain)

 This is WIP and based off of https://github.com/holochain/holochat.
 The plan is to port everything over from Holochat and then change Holochain so this app can be run by it.

+I chose ECMAScript 6 as the language for all config and application files.
+Even for the DNA itself.
+Everything is runnable code and much better to read than JSON files.
+Ultimately I'd like to do this in Ruby but we already have a JS ribosome and that should get updated to ES6 anyway ;P

 ## Entry Type Definitions
 Main difference is that entry types are being defined by